 Taylor then took the next two rounds with some long rangy left hooks, and sharp lefts down the middle.
 Postol however kept relaxed, landing jabs and 1-2 combinations, but was not busy enough.

 The Ukrainian then took the next four rounds on my scorecard.
-His solid steady jab was paying dividends, as it continuously found its way into his opponent’s face.
+His solid steady jab was paying dividends.
+It continuously found its way into his opponent’s face.
 ‘The Iceman’ also shot some sickening uppercuts downstairs to the body, among interspersed combos to the head.
-‘The Tartan Tornado’ seems frustrated in these middle rounds as he tried and failed to employ multiple tactics to create openings.
+‘The Tartan Tornado’ seems frustrated in these middle rounds, as he tried, and failed to employ multiple tactics to create openings.

 For the last two rounds Taylor used every reserve of energy to push the tempo, and snatch the rounds.
 The final round was particularly gritty, as both men held and mauled inside for any bit of advantage.
 Kombat Kaiser’s final score cards had Taylor winning by two rounds with a knockdown in hand.

 However among my shock and disgust, along with that of the Twitter sphere, the official scorecards were shamefully wide:

 Eddie Pappoe 119 – 108